-HomeGroup, a feature that was introduced with Windows 7 continued to assist users to share files, folders, libraries, devices, etc. on smaller networks till it was finally removed in Windows 10 v1803.
+HomeGroup, a feature that was introduced with Windows 7, continued to assist users in sharing files, folders, libraries, devices, etc. on smaller networks till it was finally removed in Windows 10 v1803.
 Microsoft didn’t state any specific reason justifying the removal of the feature, but their statement on the Microsoft support website makes it clear that the removal was intentional and in the belief that a substitute already exists.

-We cannot troubleshoot existing HomeGroups through systems which have updated to v1803 since the Troubleshoot option at Settings > Update & Security > Troubleshoot has been removed as well.
+We cannot troubleshoot existing HomeGroups through systems that have updated to v1803 since the Troubleshoot option at Settings > Update & Security > Troubleshoot has been removed as well.

 - The shared folders can be accessed from the File Explorer by typing the path \\homePC\SharedFolderName.

 - Shared printers could still be accessed from the Print dialogue box.

 How to share Printers & Files even though HomeGroup has been removed in Windows 11/10

 This becomes a serious issue for those who were heavily dependant on HomeGroups.
 Microsoft has mentioned the following solutions for those who wish to continue sharing their files and printers.
 Let us see how you can share printers & files in Windows 10 v1803 even though HomeGroup has been removed.